MrJuantastic/JuanAvalos/content/about.md

 # Q6: WHAT ARE MY TOP 5 FAVORITE HOBBIES?
 1. Video Games
 2. Playing Sports
-3. Painting
+3. Writing
-4. Writing
+4. Painting
 5. Fantasy Football*

-*Simply expressing my sadness that every year I try so hard and every year I always come up short of winning the championship T-T. Never gotten last though, so that's good enough for me. *#NotTheTaco*
+*Simply expressing my sadness that every year I start with so much hope and I always come up short of winning the championship.
+Never gotten last though, so that's good enough for me. *#NotTheTaco*

 # Q7: WHAT ARE MY TOP 3 FAVORITE SPORTS TO PLAY?
 1. Tennis